-Additional disclosure concerning the Company's general and administrative expenses and exploration and evaluation assets expenditures is provided in the Company's Financial Statements as at and for the year ended November 30, 2018.
-These Financial Statements are available on SEDAR at www.sedar.com.
+Additional disclosure concerning the Company's general and administrative expenses and exploration and evaluation assets expenditures is provided in the Company's financial statements for the three months ended February 28, 2019 and the year ended November 30, 2018.
+These financial statements are available on SEDAR at www.sedar.com.